 Lone working is defined as working during either normal working hours at an isolated location within the normal workplace or when working outside of normal hours.
 The Geography department runs a range of different rooms, from general teaching, reading and computer facilities, to technical laboratories and analysis suites.
-Access to Queen's Building the Department is available from o8900 to 1700.
-Geography undergraduate students can swipe into the building on weekdays up to 10pm in order to access rooms for quiet study.
+Access to Queen's Building is available from o800 to 1700.
+Geography postgraduate students can swipe into the building outside of opening hours in order to access rooms for quiet study.

 The risk associated with using Departmental facilities varies, and thus there are different rules in force for different rooms.
 These are detailed below:

-- Lone working is only permitted in teaching rooms and 'Library@Geography'.
-Students may not work alone in any Laboratory area at any time.
+- Lone working is only permitted in teaching rooms.
 Use of laboratories for individual project work, such as dissertations, should be arranged with the relevant member of technical staff. - Inspections/risk assessments of work areas are carried out by the Departmental Health and Safety Coordinator or Laboratory Manager to ensure that hazards have been identified, risks controlled and provisions for emergencies are in place (e.g. escape routes open, firefighting equipment, first aid).

-In the field, students will work in groups when possible, such as when on fieldtrips.
+• In the field, students will work in groups when possible.
 Staff will brief all students undertaking these activities on relevant health and safety issues.
 For dissertations, we advise you to have a second person with you wherever possible in the field, or if this is not possible, to obey basic rules of leaving contact details and details of return times, etc. Matters regarding health and safety for dissertation fieldwork will be dealt with on an individual basis with your dissertation advisor.